TrueBlocks/trueblocks-docs/content/blog/2021/048-listing-tokens-i-own.md

 contributors: ["Thomas Jay Rush"]
 ---

-A TrueBlocks recipe to query ERC 20 token balances for an address.
+A TrueBlocks recipe to show ERC 20 token balances for an address.

 **Note:** The following assumes you have a copy of (either by having built it yourself or downloaded it) the TrueBlocks Appearance Index.